roboflow/inference/README.md

 <details>
 <summary><b>NVIDIA GPU (Linux)</b></summary>
 <br />
-`inference server start` should run the right container automatically.
+By default, <code>inference server start</code> should run the right container automatically.

 To start the server manually, use the `roboflow/roboflow-inference-server-gpu:latest` docker container with NVIDIA Container Runtime:
 ```